Table of Contents

 Other health issues may also include:

-mild or severe deafness, microphthalmia, increased intraocular pressure and ametropia.
-Skeletal, cardiac and reproductive abnormalities can also be part and parcel of health conditions.
+mild or severe deafness, microphthalmia, increased intraocular pressure, and ametropia.
+Skeletal, cardiac, and reproductive abnormalities can also be part and parcel of health conditions.
 Ensure that your dog gets checked by the vet at least once every 6 months for optimal health.

-The Teacup Pomeranian dog is truly a unique breed and on a class of its own.
-Like any baby, fragile and weak; yet with a cuddly and cheerful disposition which can brighten the mood in your house.
+The Teacup Pomeranian dog is truly a unique breed and in a class of its own.
+Like any baby, fragile and weak; yet with a cuddly and cheerful disposition that can brighten the mood in your house.
 If you are planning to get a Teacup Pomeranian, please do understand its behavior and needs better, and most importantly, treat this furry friend with your utmost love and attention.

-Thank you for reading. feel free to commentor get my free ebook below 🙂
+Thank you for reading. feel free to comment or get my free ebook below 🙂